zipteams/zipteams.github.io/docs/intro.md

 ## Available APIs

-ZipTeams offers the following APIs:
+Zipteams offers the following APIs:

-- [Partner APIs](/partner-api/introduction.md) - APIs for partners to integrate with ZipTeams
+- [Partner APIs](/partner-api/introduction.md) - APIs for partners to integrate with Zipteams

 ## Support

-If you need assistance with the ZipTeams API, please contact our support team at [support@zipteams.com](mailto:support@zipteams.com).
+If you need assistance with the Zipteams API, please contact our support team at [support@zipteams.com](mailto:support@zipteams.com).